ManatiCR/manati-vm/README.md

 ## Importing databases.
 To import databases we have a specialized script to make your life better, just follow the instructions bellow:

- - Go to your Sync Folder
+ - Go to your synced folder
- - Copy your Database dump there (Sync folder path)
+ - Copy your database dump there (synced folder path)
- - Go to your VM Root path
+ - Go to your VM root path
  - Execute: `./run-playbook deploy/mysql/mysql-db-import.yml`
  - And just follow the instructions given by the script.
 ## Other features